FailAcademy/learning/web-dev-foundation/_slides/01-html-css/03-web-images-slides.md

 ***class tag:***: Provides a link to the CSS stylesheet in order to style the image with properties like border and padding (from the Box Model)

 ---
-## Specifying Height/Width for Images
+## Specifying Height/Width for Images in HTML
 ***HTML method***
 The height and width of a graphic/image can be specified with the HTML tags: height and width.
 The browser is able to render the images quicker if it knows the dimensions.

 `<img src="logo.png" alt="Logo" height=150px width=150px">`

+---
+## Specifying Height/Width for Images in CSS

 ***CSS method***
-With HTML5 conventions and use of external stylesheets to separate content from styling, you are seeing that height/width are now being referenced further in stylesheet instead.
+With HTML5 conventions and use of external stylesheets to separate content from styling, this is a best practice to now use.
+You'll see that the height & width properties are now being referenced in stylesheet instead, along with other visual styling properties.

 `img src="logo.png" alt="Logo" class="logostyle">`